lijo8146/lijo8146/README.md

 ## About
 I am a hydrogeologist and environmental hazards modeler working at CIRES Earth and ESIIL Labs at the University of Colorado Boulder.
 As part of the Education Team, I am one of the instructors for our Graduate Earth Data Science Certificate program, ESIIL Stars, and the Data Short Course.
 I also participate in the many Hackathons we offer throughout the year.
 My work focuses on predictive modeling, hydrogeologic analysis, and geospatial data science.
 I build reproducible computational pipelines that translate environmental complexity into actionable models.

 Current CIRES-funded research includes Shadow Ecology - a deep learning method I'm developing to investigate whether model residuals can be leveraged to improve predictions in data- and sensor-poor regions.
+I am also an educator at Earth Lab and ESIIL; educational materials, including data cubes and several modeling pipelines I've taught and/or developed can be found here: **[ESIIL Education](https://github.com/cu-esiil-edu)**.

 I am also the co-owner and primary data scientist of **[Daear Consulting, LLC](https://github.com/daearconsulting)**, currently partnering with **[Oglala Lakota College](https://github.com/olc-techsupport)** on a USDA-NIFA funded grant to build hydrologic and agricultural data cubes for analysis, teaching, and Tribal data sovereignty workflows.